-Deep learning has myriad applications, however, in the context of technical communication, natural language processing (NLP) is the most relevant, since it is powering the newest generations of machine translation, sentiment analysis, and voice synthesis.
-In this article, I once again take up the topic of NLP, which I was first introduced to during a fascinating lecture by Dr François Massion at the University of Strasbourg in 2017.
+Deep learning has myriad applications.
+However, in the context of technical communication, natural language processing (NLP) is the most relevant, since it is powering the newest generations of machine translation, sentiment analysis, and voice synthesis.
+Let’s have a look at the topic of NLP.
+I was first introduced to it during a fascinating lecture by Dr François Massion, at the University of Strasbourg, in 2017.

 Word vectors – the foundation of NLP

 Making linguistic data available to deep neural networks is the first challenge in any application of NLP.
 Here NLP practitioners often turn word vectors.
 A blog article entitled “The amazing power of word vectors”, helped me make sense of some of the more opaquely mathematical concepts that cannot be omitted for the sake of understanding.

 The following image represents a highly simplified example of a typical word vector.

 The word vector representing the word cat consists of eight variables.
 Each variable carries some aspect of the total meaning of the word.
 This indicates how complex the concept of meaning really is, and circumventing sticky philosophical debates is something NLP excels at.
 It does so by quantifying meaning and dealing with similarity and differences in terms of geometrical relationships.

 In practice, most words can be transformed into word vectors consisting of anything between twenty-five and three hundred variables.
 Vectors of this type are often referred to as “multidimensional”, with each variable representing one additional dimension of meaning.
 A vector consisting out of three hundred variables is therefore a three hundred-dimensional vector, and for high-level NPL applications, word vectors can have up to a thousand dimensions.